 Explore the stunning botanical gardens using the free bus service

 Great news for budget travelers is that there is a free bus service covering many of the tourist areas.
 Traffic can be a problem but if it’s money, not time that you’re trying to save this is the way to get around.
-Find out more about the.
+Find out more about the bus routes here.

 Tun Abdul Razak Heritage Park is a huge recreational area to the West of the city center.
 It’s home to several attractions and monuments.
 Get off the free GOKL bus at Muzium Negara and walk up the hill.